PierreF/celery-dst-issue/README.md

 ```
 rm celerybeat-schedule

-# This is 30 seconds before DST start.
+# This is 1 minute 30 seconds before DST start.
 The issue will NOT happen.
-faketime '2020-03-29 00:59:30Z' celery -A tasks worker --loglevel=INFO -B
+faketime '2020-03-29 00:58:30Z' celery -A tasks worker --loglevel=INFO -B

-# This is 30 seconds before DST end.
+# This is 1 minute 30 seconds before DST end.
 The issue will happen.
 faketime '2020-10-25 00:58:30Z' celery -A tasks worker --loglevel=INFO -B
 ```